VladKhomich/jiralog/readme.md

 `jira post --offset 2` (Will post the current work log for the day before yesterday)

+### format
+Allows user to define which formats are used to create work log records.

+#### [no flag]
+Lists available formats

+#### -c / --check
+Provides information about defined formats.

+`jira format -c`

+#### -d / --default
+Resets created formats to default ones

+`jira format -d`

+#### -e / --edit
+Allows user edit created formats.

+`jira format -d`

+> How formats must be defined
+>
+> `jira format -d` will start wizard of formats editing.
+User should provide values for formats in the way, described in command hints.
+>
+> For example, if format for work log record is being entered, you need to provide a text with some placeholders that later will be replaced with real values.
+In this case you need provide WORKLOG_DURATION where you want to get duration of activity and WORKLOG_DESCRIPTION where description is required to be inserted.

+In order to check entered scenarios use `jira format --check`.
+In case it's required to reset formats to default use `jira format --default`.

 ## Input date as a parameter

 > Different input types are possible